In this chapter:

 Globally, in the first 16 months of the 2009 H1N1 influenza pandemic, 18,500 deaths were attributed to laboratory-confirmed influenza.
 When investigated further, it was estimated that over 201,000 respiratory deaths and an additional 83,300 cardiovascular deaths were associated with the pandemic – producing a rate 15 times higher than the laboratory-confirmed deaths.
 Of these deaths, 80 percent were younger than 65 years of age.

 Monitoring, surveillance and response for new pandemic strains are in place.
 See section 11.8.3.

 Annual influenza vaccination is a most important measure for preventing influenza infection and mortality.
-The National Influenza Strategy Group, coordinated by IMAC, is responsible for New Zealand’s annual National Influenza Promotional Campaign.
-This campaign includes an annual influenza kit for health care professionals and a national education and communication programme.
+New Zealand’s annual National Influenza Immunisation Programme campaign includes an annual influenza kit for health care professionals (available from the National Influenza Immunisation Programme Campaign website) and a national education and communication programme.

 11.4.1.
 Available vaccines

 Two quadrivalent split virion influenza vaccines are funded.